Fat Analysis Equipment: Chemical Lean Testing

 The Eagle FA3 inline fat analysis equipment makes use of Eagle X-Ray Dual Energy Absorptiometry (DEXA) technology to discriminate between fat and lean portions of meat, providing chemical lean testing measurements to better than +/- 1CL accuracy.

-Also, where other systems aren’t capable of inspecting every single inch of a meat product, DEXA can.
+Also, where other systems and fat scanner machines aren’t capable of inspecting every single inch of a meat product, DEXA can.
 DEXA is already widely used in the medical field, and is now used as a non-invasive, inline method that analyses 100% of the product to determine chemical lean content for meat products.

 Incorporating efficient and repeatable techniques for fat analysis and chemical lean testing is an easy way to reduce any unnecessary losses your business incurs through inaccuracy, it’s as simple as that.
 So if you’re looking to reduce costs and improve food quality assurance you can’t go past the Eagle PI FA3; this is one premium fat analysis machine.